fedor-rusak/soundfont2_handler/README.md

 It also contains a script that allows extracting a sample in WAV format.

+Now by default it saves played sound on your local file system.

+As a bonus you can play a sound via audio html tag.

 # Requirements

 Tested in Win10 and Node 12.16.2